CGLemon/Sayuri/README.md

 ## Analysis Commands

-The engine supports the following GTP analysis commands.
+The analysis Commands are useful on the modern GTP interface tool.
+It displays the current winrate, best move and other informations. the The engine supports the following GTP analysis commands.

   * `analyze, genmove_analyze [player (optional)] [interval (optional)] ...`
       * The behavior is same as ```lz-analyze```, ```lz-genmove_analyze```.